 Losing Howard would have been a big deal, but the cornerback restructured his contract so he could stay in South Florida.
 Led by sixth-year defensive end Emmanuel Ogbah, last season, Miami’s defensive line ranked tenth in sacks.

 Unless quarterback Tua Tagovailoa has a massive sophomore slump and can’t connect with top draft pick, wideout Jaylen Waddle, PPH sportsbook agents should expect Miami to again cover the spread in most of their games.

 The good news for bookies?
-Miami should continue to fly under the radar, which means few, if any, players will call bookie agents looking to bet on the Dolphins to cover.
+Miami should continue to fly under the radar, which means few, if any, players will call bookie agents looking to bet on the Dolphins to cover in the AFC betting

 After finishing 5-11, dead last in the AFC West, it’s perplexing why oddsmaking experts have made the Broncos the ninth favored team to win the Super Bowl.